Stem-and-leaf display: Construction

 Next, it must be determined what the stems will represent and what the leaves will represent.
 Typically, the leaf contains the last digit of the number and the stem contains all of the other digits.
 In the case of very large numbers, the data values may be rounded to a particular place value (such as the hundreds place) that will be used for the leaves.
 The remaining digits to the left of the rounded place value are used as the stem.

 In this example, the leaf represents the ones place and the stem will represent the rest of the number (tens place and higher).

 The stem-and-leaf display is drawn with two columns separated by a vertical line.
 The stems are listed to the left of the vertical line.
 It is important that each stem is listed only once and that no numbers are skipped, even if it means that some stems have no leaves.
 The leaves are listed in increasing order in a row to the right of each stem.

-It is important to note that when there is a repeated number in the data (such as two 72s) then the plot must reflect such (so the plot would look like 7 | 2 2 5 6 7 when it has the numbers 72 72 75 76 77).
+When there is a repeated number in the data (such as two 72s), the plot must reflect such (so the plot would look like 7 | 2 2 5 6 7 when it has the numbers 72 72 75 76 77).